Skip to main content

 One note on planning, since it comes up often.
 The federal 25C heat-pump tax credit expired December 31, 2025, so do not size or time a project around it.
 If there are local incentives in play, we confirm what is actually paying at estimate time rather than quoting numbers that may have changed.

-If your aux or emergency indicator is on more than rarely, that is the time to call.
-We diagnose the actual fault, correct the thermostat lockouts, and get the heat pump carrying the load again so the meter stops running on the expensive side of your system.
-Our diagnostic fee is $75, and we waive it when the repair proceeds.
-Every job comes with a written quote before we start.
+If your aux or emergency indicator is on more than occasionally, that is the time to call.
+We diagnose the actual fault, correct the thermostat lockout settings, and get the heat pump carrying the load again so the meter stops running on the expensive side of your system.
+You get a written quote before we start, and we aim for same or next-day service.

-The deep heat-pump design work, the load calculations, balance-point tuning, and full system replacement, is the specialty of our dedicated HVAC division, Bay Area HVAC Service.
-I run that side as factory-trained Daikin and Mitsubishi work, and it is where the heaviest engineering lives if your project goes beyond a repair.
+For deeper work, load calculations, balance-point engineering, or full system replacement, that is the specialty of our HVAC division, Bay Area HVAC Service.
+Factory-trained Daikin and Mitsubishi work is where the heavy engineering lives if your project goes beyond a repair.

 FAQ